Do’s and Don’ts in Singapore: A Guide to Safe and Enjoyable Travels

 Don’t eat Food and Drink while Riding Public Transportation

-In Singapore, it is against the law to eat or drink on buses, trams, subways, etc., which is not the case in many other countries.
+In Singapore, it is against the law to eat or drink on buses, MRT, subways, etc., which is not the case in many other countries.
 According to Singaporean law, the first time someone breaks the law, they get a warning.
 Those who break the rules could be fined S$500 if they are caught..
 This rule is in place to keep the public transportation system clean and healthy and to stop rodents from spreading.

 Don’t Forget to Flush the Toilet